ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 # Fast-AMPs-Discovery-Projects

-This is a new Deep Learning pipeline for AMPs predictions.
+This is a new deep-learning pipeline for AMP predictions.
 By opening and implementing the document Training1.py, you can directly utilize it to train and predict potential AMPs, the details of the created model are written in utils.py.

 This repository contains models and data for predicting AMPs described in our paper.